vendasta/setup-new-computer-script/README.md

 - When you update the script, remember to update the readme "What's Installed" section too
 - Be sure to update both the `.bash_profile` and `.zprofile`
 - This is MIT licensed, so be sure to include the [LICENSE file](https://github.com/vendasta/setup-new-computer-script/blob/master/LICENSE)
+- Let me know!
+It is good to know if you find this helpful

 ## Resources and inspiration